-Have you ever had a sales prospect who seemed like a perfect match—but then they disappeared off the face of the earth?
+Have you ever had a sales prospect who seemed like a perfect match—but then they “ghosted” you?

 A client in New York recently asked for help about that exact problem.
 He noted that several prospects were very enthusiastic in the sales meetings—and then they stopped returning his calls and emails.

-When a seemingly interested prospect suddenly disappears without a trace, I call this “The Abyss.”
+When a seemingly interested prospect suddenly disappears without a trace—especially after you’ve sent a proposal—you’ve been ghosted.
+I call this “The Abyss.”

 Let’s look at what close rates are normal, what makes a prospect disappear after getting a proposal, and how to solve the problem—at his agency and at yours.

 What’s a normal sales “close rate” for a digital agency?

 Among my clients, I tend to see proposal close rates of between 20% and 70%—that is, the agency gives the prospect a proposal and 20-70% of the prospects ultimately sign to become a paying client.

 That’s a huge range, right?
 As a benchmark, I recommend targeting a 50-70% proposal-to-close rate.
 I’ve identified a key factors that drive this, to help you get your close rate above 50%.

 Key factors in higher close rates for agencies

 Close rates are high (closer to 70%) when: